magmamaintained/Magma-1.18.2/.gitlab/issue_templates/issue.md

 (How one can reproduce the issue - this is very important)

-## What is the current list of mods?
+## What is the current list of mods, and include where to download them?

 (mod 1, mod 2, mod 3....
 DO NOT PUT FIND FROM CRASH LOG.)